KirkDCO/NNFS/README.md

 **What This Is**

 I have succeeded in my goal and was able to develop code necessary to create arbitraily deep and tall neural networks with the activation functions listed above.
-And, I was able to do it in about 150 lines of actual code.
 All of that is contained in NNFS.R which provides the functions necessary for this general purpose library.
 The Examples.R file contains a variety of experiments I used to test the code while developing it.
 In the end, I'm quite happy with the result and have learned a tremendous amount about the intricacies of neural networks.

 **What This Isn't**